68 Years · 45,000+ Members In Over 25 Countries

 Plenty of companies fail because their leaders couldn't read the room, manage their own reactions, build trust or handle conflict.
 Intelligence is a floor, not a ceiling.
 Emotional intelligence is what determines how high you go.

 Some of the most intellectually impressive people have genuinely poor judgment.
 They analyze a situation brilliantly and still make the wrong call.
 Intelligence processes information.
-Judgment weighs it — against experience, values and long-term consequences.
-They're different skills. — Red Scott
+Judgment weighs it against experience, values and long-term consequences.
+They're different skills.

 Read more →

 High expectations alone don't produce high performance.
 Most leaders assume their team knows what "great" looks like.
 They rarely do.
-The leaders who consistently get what they want take the time to define it — clearly, specifically, and early.
+The leaders who consistently get what they want take the time to define their expectations clearly, specifically, and early.
 Unspoken expectations are just disappointments waiting to happen.

 "Who you surround yourself with matters most."